 The responding party must be served with the Summons to ensure that they are notified of the divorce action.
 The service method herein would require the divorce paperwork to be handed directly to the individual, a service method called personal service.
 Often, the affidavit of service in personal service describes the recipient, including details like sex, hair color, etc.

 The person serving the papers on the defendant cannot be one of the parties to the case, which means one spouse cannot serve the other.
 The server can be a friend, relative, or a process server hired by the plaintiff and be at least 18 years old.
 The defendant completes the acknowledgment of receipt and mails or delivers one copy of it within 30 days from the date of receipt.
-Service is complete on the date the signed acknowledgment of receipt is mailed or delivered to the sender.
+Process Service is complete on the date the signed acknowledgment of receipt is mailed or delivered to the sender.
 The signed acknowledgment of receipt proves the service.

 [2.1] Service by publication